Articles

 Trauma Insurance beneficial

-Following is a realistic Case Study(1) about a family who avoided financial distress amidst emotional trauma, because they took appropriate advice and found trauma insurance beneficial:
+Following is a realistic Case Study(1).
+It tells of a family who avoided financial distress amidst emotional trauma, by taking advice and finding trauma insurance beneficial:

 Peter and Jenny were by no means wealthy, but because Jenny’s brother is a financial adviser, he has instilled the importance of personal risk insurance into both of them over a long period of time.
 Peter would later joke that they only took out insurance to shut her brother up!